Edible Calculator for Cannabutter Ratios

 For example: If you have 7 grams of weed, know that its THC potency is 25%, and are infusing it with 2 cups of liquid, you would have roughly 1750mg of THC total, which works out to just over 18 mg of THC per teaspoon.

-Select the Right Method of Decarboxylation and Infusion
+Decarboxylation and Infusion Techniques

 One of the most popular and efficient ways to decarb and infuse your product is using an infusion machine such as LĒVO.
 The LEVO II makes it easy for you to infuse oils, butter, honey, and other things with decarbed weed.
 It’s a sleek machine that does all the work for you.
 The odor of decarbing weed is significantly reduced, and cleanup is made easy because it’s an all-in-one infusion machine.